Main Navigation - Mobile

 D. It is possible that failure to complete the assignments may affect a secondary student’s grade and assessment of progress toward achievement of graduation standards.

 Schools will intervene with the student and the family to improve attendance.
+These interventions will be collaborative and seek partnership with the student and parent/guardian.
 Interventions will include but are not limited to:

 A. Schools will periodically recognize good attendance, provide good attendance tips to parents and families, and take other positive steps to encourage good attendance as deemed advisable by school administrators, school social workers, and other school professionals.